-Posted by Dan Bennett on Monday, October 15, 2018 at 10:45 AMBy Dan Bennett / October 15, 2018Comment
+Posted by Dan Bennett on Monday, July 8, 2019 at 7:00 AMBy Dan Bennett / July 8, 2019Comment

 In many markets across the country, the number of buyers searching for their dream homes outnumbers the number of homes for sale.
 This has led to a competitive marketplace where buyers often need to stand out.
-One way to show you are serious about buying your dream home is to get pre-qualified or pre-approved for a mortgage before starting your search.
+One way to show that you are serious about buying your dream home is to get pre-qualified or pre-approved for a mortgage before starting your search.

-Even if you are in a market that is not as competitive, understanding your budget will give you the confidence of knowing if your dream home is within your reach.
+Even if you are not in an incredibly competitive market, understanding your budget will give you the confidence of knowing whether or not your dream home is within your reach.